Mitch-P-Analyst/solafune_tree_canopy/README.md

 ### Results
 My current submission model, as of **September 24th 2025**, places in the top 10 of 271 competitors on [Solafune leaderboard](https://solafune.com/competitions/26ff758c-7422-4cd1-bfe0-daecfc40db70?modal=%22%22&menu=lb&tab=public), against the assesment criteria of >75% mean IoU on the prediction dataset.

+- Best submission score: 0.338 (competition metric)
+- Model: YOLO-based tree canopy segmentation on Sentinel-2 imagery
+- Runs on: local machine + Google Colab
+‍

+### Approach
-My data pipeline uses a hold-out validation split to select augmentation and model hyperparameters.
+My best submission score of 0.338 used a hold-out validation split to select augmentation strategies and model hyperparameters.
+I iterated on augmentation across visual parameters such as rotation, hue and saturation, and image scaling, as well as duplicating annotations to increase training exposure and improve the YOLO-based model’s learning environment.

-For the future iterations to improve my results score, I will move to stratified k-fold cross-validation (grouped by source tile to prevent leakage, stratified by class presence) for more reliable estimates.
-Tto address the class imbalance between “Individual Trees” and “Group of Trees,”, I’ll implement oversampling and augmentation of the minority class and tune class-specific confidence/IoU thresholds.

-Results will be reported as mean IoU and per-class IoU averaged across folds.
+For evaluation, I tracked precision and recall for both classes (“Individual Trees” and “Group of Trees”) to tune confidence thresholds and IoU settings and optimise the competition metric.

 ### Lessons Learned
 - JSON label formatting and format conversion (COCO ↔ YOLO)
-- Consistent directory structure for large-scale ML projects across local and digitial directories.
+- Consistent directory structure for large-scale ML projects across local and digital directories.
-- Benefits of augmentation techniques like HSV rotation and color grading
+- Benefits of augmentation techniques like HSV rotation, colour grading and image scaling.
-- Visual data formatting.
+- Model validation techniques such as hold-out vs k-fold cross-validation.
 - Convolutions and convolutional neural networks.